-We’re not in control of so many aspects of our lives.
-We can’t control what the other people in our lives are going to do, things can go wrong at work, and then there’s the weather… There’s a lot to manage in normal, grown-up life, but throw in a natural disaster, or freak weather that now seems normal, and life gets crazy real quick.
+Now is the time to keep calm.
+We’re not in control of so many aspects of our lives at the best of times.
+We can’t control what the other people in our lives are going to do, things can go wrong at work, and then there’s the weather… There’s a lot to manage in normal, grown-up life, but throw in a natural disaster like the one we’re having now, or freak weather that may be our new normal, and life gets crazy real quick.
 So, what to do when disaster strikes?

 Keep Calm To Manage The Fear

-The world is scary.
+The world is scary, especially now when we’re all on lock down.
 You don’t have to be in recovery to feel unbalanced.
-Any number of things can make anyone feel shaken.
+Any number of normal things can make anyone feel shaken.
 You just have to know what to do.
 Safety becomes number one.
 Getting in contact with people and maintaining forms of contact with family and friends is critical.
 Confirm for others that you and anyone you’re responsible for are safe.
 Let someone know immediately if you are not safe, physically or mentally.
-If you’re in harm, call for help.
+If you’re in harm’s way, call for help.
 If it’s more emotional, make sure you have a list of people handy you can contact by phone, computer, or whatever other means you’re using.
 Write phone numbers and emails down in case your phone loses power and you need to use someone else’s.

 Once I’m sure I’m safe, here are the things I do to keep calm.